buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 🚨 Optional -- wanna work in crypto?
 --------------------------------------------

 We're partnered with a bunch of dope companies.
-We'll help you get hired :).
-Fill [this](https://zipschool.typeform.com/to/ot0Py2Vh) form out!
+We'll help you get hired.
+Even if you're just curious, fill it out!!
+What's the worst that can happen -- you get connected to some dope crypto companies!?

+You can find the form [here](https://zipschool.typeform.com/to/ot0Py2Vh) form out!